 When selecting dragon fruit cuttings, look for those about 6-24 months old.
 These have grown up quite a bit & have had a good amount of 'meat & muscles' inside to do okay & propagate on their own.
 Transplant shock may affect them less than the younger branches.

-Look for green, healthy branches with thorns looking nice & strong.
+Look for green, healthy branches with thorns or the bumps (nodes) looking nice & strong.
 They feel firm to the touch.
 The length of the cuttings depends on your design & the branch's age.
 This one is a good firm branch:

-This one is a bit soft & dry:
+This other one is a bit soft & dry:

-Just for fun, let's try selecting the best one out of these 4 cuttings:
+And now just for fun, let's try selecting the best cutting out of these potential four:

 Tip: When choosing, look for a good aged branch that is juicy, feels firm & has a good weight to it when held on your hand.
 A 1-year-old plant usually have branches about 28 in.
 (73 cm) on average.
 An older 2-year-old plant on average is 32 in.
 (82 cm) long.
 You can see some of their growth here: